tbaratta/BlackJack_SFML/README.md

 ## 🤖 Introduction <a name="introduction"></a>

-Film Finder is a web application that allows users to search for movies.

-This project was made with the help of [Javascriptmastery](https://www.youtube.com/@javascriptmastery) on Youtube.
+This program allows users to play head to head verus a dealer in a game of blackjack.

 ## ⚙️ Tech Stack <a name="tech-stack"></a>

+- C++
-- React.js
+- SFML

 ## 🛠️ Features <a name="features"></a>

 - **Modern User Interface:** A visually appealing and fully functional user interface.
-- **Search Functionality:** Allows users to search for any movie with a fully functional search bar.
+- **Betting Functionality:** Allows users to bet virtual chips.
-- **OMDb API:** Leveraged the OMDb (open movie data base) API to fetch and display real time movie data.
+- **BlackJack Rules:** Allows users to hit, stand or double their bet based on their dealt hand.

 ## 🏃‍♂️ Quick Start <a name="quick-start"></a>